ospanacar/privacy-policy/README.md

 Last updated: 1/10/2025

-This Privacy Policy describes how ospanacar collects, uses, and protects user information in the Loan Lite and Loan Pro applications (hereinafter, "the Application").
+This Privacy Policy describes how ospanacar collects, uses, and protects user information in the LoanCalc and LoanCalc Pro applications (hereinafter, "the Application").

 1. Information Collection